SebastianMaierEPFL/talentedsoup-website/e_i.md

 This formulation emphasizes price variability and discontinuities while retaining liquidity as a complementary signal.
 The EI score therefore measures an asset’s relative behavioral activity with respect to the market as a whole.

 **Personality Classification Rule :**
+Volatility is defined as the annualized standard deviation of daily log-returns and reflects the overall magnitude of price fluctuations.
+Jump frequency measures the proportion of trading days on which absolute returns exceed a fixed multiple of the asset’s own return volatility, capturing abrupt and event-driven price movements.
+Turnover is computed as average daily dollar volume and serves as a proxy for trading intensity and market participation.
+To enable cross-sectional comparability, all three components are standardized using z-score normalization.
+The Emotional Index is then defined as a weighted linear combination:
+EI score =
+0.5
+×
+Volatility
+z
++
+0.2
+×
+Jump Frequency
+z
++
+0.3
+×
+Turnover
+z
+EI score=0.5×Volatility
+z
+​
+ +0.2×Jump Frequency
+z
+​
+ +0.3×Turnover
+z
+​

+This specification places greater emphasis on price variability and discontinuities, while retaining liquidity as a complementary signal of market engagement.
+The resulting EI score measures an asset’s relative behavioral activity with respect to the broader market.

+**Personality Classification Rule**
-Asset’s social aspect is derived via a binary classification rule applied to the standardized EI score:
+An asset’s social orientation is determined via a binary classification applied to the standardized EI score:
-Assets with Normalized EI score bigger than 0 are labeled Extroverted Assets with Normalized EI score lower than 0  are labeled Introverted Hypotheses
+Assets with a positive EI score are labeled Extroverted Assets with a negative EI score are labeled Introverted This classification reflects relative, rather than absolute, behavioral positioning within the asset universe.

+**Hypotheses :**

-Hypothesis 1 on Extroversion
+1) Hypothesis 1

-Asset extroversion captures the degree to which an asset serves as a market-level conduit for information aggregation and transmission, reacting rapidly and visibly to news, regime shifts, and investor repositioning.
+  Asset extroversion reflects the extent to which an asset functions as a conduit for market-level information aggregation and transmission.
+Extroverted assets exhibit rapid and pronounced price responses to news, regime shifts, and changes in investor positioning.

-HYPOTHESIS 2 on Introversion
+2) Hypothesis 2

-Asset introversion captures below-average market expressiveness, with stable price dynamics and muted reactions to information, reflecting smooth absorption rather than amplification of market shocks.
+  Asset introversion is characterized by below-average market expressiveness, with comparatively stable price dynamics and muted responses to information.
+Such assets tend to absorb market signals smoothly rather than amplifying short-term shocks.
 Here are some data observation for further social analysis of assets :

 ![Stock and ETF Personality Maps](social1.png)